maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Are there any hotkeys?

 I think LEGO did a bad job here.
-Many functions are not operatable by key.
+Many functions are not operable by key.
 Probably LEGO aims at touch screens.

 Note #=shift, ^=ctrl, @=alt